Honors Admissions Waitlist

 Q: Is your waitlist ranked?

 A: We do not rank our waitlist.
-After June 1, we revisit all of the original applications from students who accepted our offer to remain on the waitlist and review them for any spaces we have available at that time.
+After June 1, we revisit all of the original applications from students who accepted our offer to remain on the waitlist AND who accepted the UW offer of admission and review them for any spots we have available at that time.

 Q: How likely am I to be invited from the waitlist?